provider image

 Key takeaways:

-• A prostate biopsy is the first-choice test to diagnose prostate cancer.
+• A prostate biopsy is the best test to help diagnose prostate cancer.

-• A prostate biopsy is a safe and short procedure that is done with anesthesia, so there’s no pain.
+• A prostate biopsy is a safe and short procedure that’s done with anesthesia, so you won’t feel pain during the biopsy.

 Prostate scan slides on a light board.